Jsparrow/jsparrow.github.io/docs/rules/rearrange-class-members.md

 ## Description

 This rule rearranges the body declarations of a class based on the Oracle Code Convention for File Organization.
-The order of members in a class or interface should appears as follows:
+The order of members in a class or interface should appear as follows:

 1. Class (static) variables
 2. Instance variables